Kentucky Medical Malpractice Lawyer

-If you have been injured by any of these common mistakes or have reason to believe any other mistake was made during medical treatment you received in Kentucky, reach out to our office so we can further discuss the individual details of your potential medical malpractice claim.
+Have you been injured by any of these common mistakes or one like it?
+Reach out to our office to discuss the details of your potential malpractice claim.

 Certificates of Merit and Kentucky Malpractice Claims

-As of June 28, 2019, a Kentucky plaintiff filing a medical malpractice action against a healthcare provider must submit a certificate of merit that affirms that an expert has reviewed the relevant issues and has concluded on the basis of review and consultation that there is a reasonable basis to file a medical malpractice lawsuit.
-Only a single certificate of merit is required, even if there are multiple defendants.
+As of June 28, 2019, a Kentucky plaintiff filing a medical malpractice action against a healthcare provider must submit a certificate of merit that affirms that an expert has reviewed the relevant issues and has concluded the medical malpractice lawsuit has reasonable cause.
+Only one certificate of merit is required, even if there are multiple defendants.

 Kentucky Medical Malpractice FAQ

-If you are considering a medical malpractice claim, you likely have many unanswered questions about what to expect.
-We answer some of the most frequently asked questions below so you can better prepare yourself for a medical malpractice lawsuit in Kentucky.
-If you have additional questions, please reach out to our office directly to set up a free consultation where we can discuss the individual details of your case.
+You are considering a medical malpractice claim.
+So you likely have many unanswered questions.
+We answer some of the most frequently asked questions below so you can better prepare for a medical malpractice lawsuit in Kentucky.
+If you have additional questions, please reach out to our office directly to set up a free consultation.
+This will let us discuss the individual details of your case.

 How long do I have to file a medical malpractice claim in Kentucky?

 What damages can a lawyer help me recover in my malpractice claim?

-The damages that you may seek recovery of in a medical malpractice lawsuit—whether in a doctor, nurse, pharmacy, or hospital claim—are quite similar to those of any other type of personal injury claim.
-Recoverable damages include things like your medical expenses, pain and suffering, emotional distress, loss of income, damage to your earning potential, diminished quality of life, and loss of companionship and love.
+The damages you may seek in a medical malpractice lawsuit—whether in a doctor, nurse, pharmacy, or hospital claim—are quite similar to those of any other type of personal injury claim.
+They include things like: